-While Kindle Vella is currently only available to the United States during its beta phase, I asked a friend who is publishing on Vella in anticipation of its launch, to help us better understand the pros, the cons, and everything in between.
+While Kindle Vella is currently only available to the United States, I asked a friend who is publishing on Vella in anticipation of its launch, to help us better understand the pros, the cons, and everything in between.

 Here’s what she said: